Resource Management Act 1991

 You could also call this:

-From the day this Act starts, many existing plans and permissions will no longer work.
-This includes regional planning schemes, maritime planning schemes, district schemes, and combined schemes that were made under the Town and Country Planning Act 1977.
+When this Act starts, some things will stop having an effect.
+You will no longer have regional planning schemes, maritime planning schemes, district schemes, and combined schemes under the Town and Country Planning Act 1977.
+These schemes will cease to exist.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.